yt-project/yt/doc/source/examining/loading_data.rst

 This particular dataset has two meshes in it, both of which are made of 8-node hexes. yt uses a field name convention to access these different meshes in plots and data objects.
-To see all the fields found in a particlular dataset, you can do:
+To see all the fields found in a particular dataset, you can do:

 .. code-block:: python